mmakaay/flask_micron/docs/developers/environment.rst

 http://www.gnu.org/software/bash/

-The feature that I want to focus on here, is the ``alias`` command (supported by other shells as well), which can be used to define new commands.
+A very useful feature that I want to focus on here, is the ``alias`` command (supported by other shells as well), which can be used to define custom commands.
 Below are a few useful ones that I use.

 ``alias ls='ls --hide=*.pyc --hide=*.egg-info --hide=*.eggs --hide=__pycache__'``